edwardlavender/red_rocks_westcoms/README.md

 time and with depth across the WeStCOMS mesh in the Red Rocks and Longay Marine Protected Area.
 The red line shows the maximum temperature and the blue line shows the minimum temperature.
-Line thickness is proportional to the depth of the seabed in the WeStCOMS mesh cell in which the minimum/maximum temperature was predicted.*
+Line thickness is proportional to the depth of the seabed at the WeStCOMS node in which the minimum/maximum temperature was predicted.*

 # GitHub packages